 Blue checking accounts icon

-URLs
+Strange URLs

 Unsecured websites (missing the “https” or padlock symbol) and obscure URLs should give you pause.

-Security & Privacy FAQs
+Security and privacy FAQs

-• Use card controls to lock your card when you're not using it.
+• Card controls to lock your card(s).
 Available in digital banking, card controls allow you to lock and unlock your SELCO cards right from your phone.
-For extra security, keep your card locked, and simply unlock it temporarily while making a transaction.
+For extra security, keep your card locked and simply unlock it temporarily while making a transaction.

 Multi-factor authentication is a security system designed to ensure you are who you say you are and that you’re the only person who can access your account.
 The first factor is your normal username and password, and the ensuing factors come via one of these methods: